Join 7,000+ readers every week for practical thoughts, tips, and strategies for IB Educators.

 But our classrooms were very different spaces, but they were true reflections of who each of us are as humans.

-It is not about sameness.
+It's not about sameness.

-It is about respect, clarity, and confidence in the strengths that each teacher brings to the table.
+Collaboration is about respect, clarity, and confidence in the strengths that each teacher brings to the table.

-The best collaborative teams do not flatten each other into one mold.
-They open up space for each person’s rhythm, personality, and professional style to thrive while still holding to the same big picture goals.
+The best collaborative environments open up space for each person’s rhythm, personality, and professional style to thrive while still holding to the same big picture goals.

-And here’s the irony.
+And that's the irony.

 See you next week.